Elected Officials Caught With Phony Degrees and Certifications

 deception can take many forms.
 A diploma mill degree, for example, may cause

-employers and taxpayers to assume a candidates credentials are genuine.
+employers and voters to assume a candidates credentials are genuine.
 Unless

 the deception is discovered, diploma mill customers adorn their identities with